Outputs circular sectors of influence for point features that have directions defined by azimuths (degrees clockwise from North).

-For each site, a point is created with coordinates that are the average of the coordinates of all points accepted for that sector.
+For each site, a point is created with coordinates that are the average of the coordinates of all points accepted for that site.
 This point is the center of all sectors generated for a site.

-If a Sector Name Attribute is specified and there are points with the same sector and site names, only the first point meeting all requirements is considered for creating sectors and the rest are output via this port.
+If a Sector Name Attribute is specified and there are points with the same sector and site names, only the first point meeting all requirements is considered for generating sectors and the rest are output via this port.

-Upon entering transformer, if a point is found to be farther from any of the other points in its site than the specified Maximum Distance Between Site Points, it will be dropped from sector generation and output from this port.
+Upon entering the transformer, if a point is found to be farther from any of the other points in its site than the specified Maximum Distance Between Site Points, it will be dropped from sector generation and output from this port.